-Why should you learn some French texting abbreviations?
+Why should you learn some French texting slang abbreviations?

-Case and point- I resisted learning French texting abbreviations (sometimes referred to as “French text slang”) for a long time but finally caved because I was sick and tired of logging onto Facebook or reading phone text messages from my French friends and not understanding what the hell they were saying.
+I resisted learning French texting abbreviations (sometimes referred to as “French texting slang”) for a long time but finally caved because I was sick and tired of logging onto Facebook or reading phone text messages from my French friends and not understanding what the hell they were saying.